carlos-gg/digitalgarden/content/AI/Deep learning/Transformers.md

 	- [Attention is all you need, attentional neural network models (Łukasz Kaiser)](https://www.youtube.com/watch?v=rBCqOTEfxvg)
 	- [LSTM is dead, long live Transformers](https://sea-adl.org/2019/12/03/lstm-is-dead-long-live-transformers/)
 - #PAPER [Tensor2tensor (Vaswani 2018)](https://arxiv.org/abs/1803.07416)
 	- Tensor2Tensor, or T2T for short, is a library of deep learning models and datasets designed to make deep learning more accessible and accelerate ML research.
-T2T is actively used and maintained by researchers and engineers within the Google Brain team and a community of users.
-We're eager to collaborate with you too, so feel free to open an issue on GitHub or send along a pull request (see our contribution doc).
-You can chat with us on Gitter and join the T2T Google Group.
+T2T is actively used and maintained by the Google Brain team and a community of users
 	- It includes the reference implementation of the state-of-the-art Transformer model.
 - #PAPER [Improving Language Understanding by Generative Pre-Training, GPT (Radford 2018)](https://cdn.openai.com/research-covers/language-unsupervised/language_understanding_paper.pdf)
 	- https://openai.com/blog/language-unsupervised/